Popular words in English. A list of basic English words for live communication. Greetings and farewells

 I would say– I would say

-Also would used to indicate a future action in terms of the past:
+Also would used to indicate a future action from the point of view of the past:

-I didn't know that I would fail.“I didn't know that I would fail.
+I didn't know that I would fail.“I didn’t know I would fail.”

 there- there